thomasonzhou/dino-run-nds/README.md

 # Peripherals and features used

 ## Timers and Interrupts
+- The physics is updated 60 times a second, based on the state of jumping + applied gravity

 ## Graphics and Sprites
+- The background is initialized with tile mode using the main engine since it consists of solid colours
-- Dino sprite used as the main character
+- The dino sprite is used as the main character, taking up another VRAM bank

 ## Keypad
-- Press A to start the game/make the sprite jump
+- Press up or A to start the game/make the sprite jump

 ## Touchscreen